Want to scale and automate your business?

 Both organizations provide their annual planning templates in a PDF downloadable file available from their respective websites.

 Unfortunately, E-Myth’s “Your Annual Plan 2019” template is only available as a PDF.
 If you’re a pen-and-paper type of person, this will be fine and handy.
-However, more of us are favouring digital versions these days, so we can minimise re-typing and share it more easily with our teams.
+However, more of us are favoring digital versions these days, so we can minimize re-typing and share it more easily with our teams.

 Core Values